JerryScript/Victorious/README.md

-Victorious
+Sprintorious
 ==========

-A deodexed and optimized ROM for the Samsung Galaxy Victory Virgin Mobile SPH-L300 (goghvmu)
+A deodexed and optimized ROM for the Samsung Galaxy Victory Sprint SPH-L300 (goghspr)